Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 	}
 ]
 ```

+When requesting a position that's outside the vertical limits of the world, the block ID will always be `"minecraft:void_air"`.

 To get all block within a 2x2x2 area, request `GET /blocks?x=5525&y=62&z=4381&dx=2&dy=2&dz=2`, which returns a list with each block on a separate line: